-The breakout of crime (like every summer) in Chicago and around this country is heartbreaking, especially for all the innocent victims, most recently 11-year old Shamiya Adams who was shot by a stray bullet through a window at a friend's sleepover Friday night, July 18th.
+The breakout of crime (like every summer) in Chicago and around this country is heartbreaking, especially for all the innocent victims, most recently 11-year old Shamiya Adams who was shot by a stray bullet.
+The gunshot shattered the window at her friend's sleepover.
+It tragically crashed their party and ended her life on Friday night, July 18th.

-The details break your heart...
 The victim would have been in the 6th grade class this fall.
-At the time of the crime, she and her friends surrounded marshmallows, juice and chocolate.
+At the time of the crime, she and her friends feasted on marshmallows, juice and chocolate.

 Earlier Saturday, Shamiya’s great-grandmother, who joined about 20 other relatives in the Mount Sinai waiting room, pointed out the girl’s twin brother fighting to stay awake in his chair.